zakharovvladimir/Charity-Fund/README.md

-# QRKot
+# Charity Fund

-## Application for the Cat Charity Fund
+## FastAPI Application for the Charity Fund

 ### Description

-The Foundation collects donations for various targeted projects: for medical care, for setting up a cat colony in the basement, for food for abandoned cats - for any purpose related to the support of the feline population.
+The Foundation collects donations for various targeted projects: for medical care, for setting up pets colony in the basement, for food for abandoned pets - for any purpose related to the support of the feline population.

 ### Techs